corsa-center/corsa-center.github.io/docs/workshops/eScience2024.md

 Through collaboration with the eScience community, CORSA (https://corsa.center/) seeks to address the sustainability challenges unique to HPC software, including but not limited to, managing the lifecycle of software on HPC platforms, ensuring compatibility with diverse and evolving hardware architectures, optimizing software for energy efficiency and computational performance, and engaging in self-sustainment through pathways to various foundations and funding organizations.
 By taking a holistic, cultural approach to this dimension, we aim to elucidate the sustainability needs of software and applications, leading to more comprehensive strategies for fostering resilient, efficient, and future-proof software ecosystems.

 # Distinguised Invited Speakers
-**Sustainable HPC Software: From Auto-tuning Technology for Performance Portability**
+**Title: Sustainable HPC Software: From Auto-tuning Technology for Performance Portability**

 **Takahiro Katagiri, Information Technology Center, Nagoya University, Japan**

 **Professor Takahiro Katagiri** is currently a professor in the High Performance Computing Division at the Information Technology Center of Nagoya University.
 He earned his Bachelor of Engineering degree from Kyoto University in 1996, followed by a Master of Science degree in Computer Science from the University of Tokyo in 1998.
 He then completed his Ph.D. in Computer Science at the University of Tokyo in 2001.
 After receiving his Ph.D., Professor Katagiri led a project under the Japan Science and Technology Agency in 2001.
 The following year, in 2002, he joined the Graduate School of Information Systems at The University of Electro-Communications as a research associate.
 His career progressed in 2007 when he became an associate professor in the Supercomputing Research Division at the Information Technology Center of the University of Tokyo.
 In 2016, he assumed his current position at Nagoya University.
 Professor Katagiri's research expertise lies in the fields of high-performance computing, parallel processing, and auto-tuning.
 More recently, his work has expanded into the areas of large-scale machine learning and quantum annealing.
 He is an active member of several professional organizations, including the ACM, IEEE, SIAM, IPSJ, and JSIAM.

-**Towards Sustainable Promotion of Scientific Discovery by Integration of Simulation/Data/Learning (S+D+L) on Exascale Supercomputers**
+**Title: Towards Sustainable Promotion of Scientific Discovery by Integration of Simulation/Data/Learning (S+D+L) on Exascale Supercomputers**

 **Presented by: Kengo Nakajima (The University of Tokyo/RIKEN R-CCS, Japan)** with Takashi Shimokawabe (The University of Tokyo, Japan)